-The journey begins with an introduction and icebreaker activity that sets the stage for the discoveries and learning that will take place while enrolled and engaged within the revolutionary training that will be presented during each session within the series.
-Understanding the complete meaning of what a Supervisor is and understanding the model image, morale and behavior associated with the role, sets the foundation for establishing the model of a SUPERvisor in the workplace.
+The journey begins with an introduction and icebreaker activity that sets the foundation stage for the discoveries and learning that take place while enrolled and engaged within the revolutionary training presented during each session within the series.
+Understanding the complete meaning of what a Supervisor is and understanding the model image, morale and behaviors associated with the role, sets the foundation for establishing the model of a SUPERvisor in the workplace.

 Understanding the business that you’re in takes on a different priority on the importance scale as you gain responsibilities in your supervisory role.
 The mission, vision and goals of the company become more important as you are now held to an increased level of accountability.
 You’re now accountable for not only your production but for the results of your team’s efforts as well.
 Learn how to positively impact business productivity through your role as a SUPERvisor.